1. Eat Real Food

 7. Always Read Labels

 Our resident dietitians, Erin Macdonald and Tiffani Bachus, cover your burning nutrition questions in their monthly column: Ask the Dietitians.
-Their course "28-Day Real-Food Reboot" launches January 2019 – so you can actually keep your resolution!
+Their course "28-Day Real-Food Reboot" launched in early 2019 – so you can actually keep your resolution!
 Join our Clean Eating Academy mailing list for more info here!

 See also What is Clean Eating?